giampaolo/psutil/docs/api.rst

   - **softirq** *(Linux)*: time spent for servicing :term:`soft interrupts <soft interrupt>`

-  - **steal** *(Linux)*: time the virtual CPU wanted to run but the hypervisor gave the physical CPU to something else (another VM or the host).
-A sustained non-zero steal rate means this VM is being CPU-starved by the hypervisor.
+  - **steal** *(Linux)*: CPU time the virtual machine wanted to run but was used by other virtual machines or the host.
+A sustained non-zero steal rate indicates CPU contention.

   - **guest** *(Linux)*: time the host CPU spent running a guest operating system (virtual machine).
 Already included in **user** time.